 Like most homeowners, you probably don’t think about your chimney until there’s a problem.
 And when that problem arises, it’s usually something big – like a clogged flue.
 Flues can become clogged with gunk, including creosote, soot, and animal nesting materials.

 Chimney flue gunk is a common problem, and every homeowner should take it seriously.
 A clogged flue can lead to problems, including chimney fires.
-Therefore, if you notice brown liquid dripping from your chimney or creosote buildup on the inside of your chimney, it’s time to take action.
+Therefore, if you notice brown liquid dripping from your chimney or creosote buildup on the inside, it’s time to take action.

-A chimney flue gunk clearly indicates your chimney needs to be inspected and cleaned.
+A chimney flue gunk also indicates your chimney needs to be inspected and cleaned.
 This is especially important if you use your fireplace regularly.
-Regular use can make your chimney clogged with soot and creosote more quickly.
+With regular use, your chimney can become clogged with soot and creosote more quickly.

 ——